zarroba/rally-test-case-export/README.md

         - input
         - expected_result

-If you need any other property from rally please add an issue or do a pull requesttuds
+If you need any other property from rally please add an issue or do a pull request

 ## Changelog